What is the Guarantee of Services to Citizens Act?

 On processing your service request you will be informed through an SMS to your mobile phone.
 You can also track the status of your service request through this web-site or by sending SMS

-At the time of submission of your service request to the designated officer, you will receive a acknowledgement with an GSC number.
+At the time of submission of your service request to the designated officer, you will receive a acknowledgement with an SAKALA number.
 This guarantees that your service request is processed within the specified time limit.
 You can track the status of your application online using this web-site.
 You can also check the status of your application by sending an SMS from your mobile phone in the prescribed format.

 How and where can I appeal against the service?